High Tea Too Bougie for You? Time for a Tipsy Tea Party!

 While I am all about all things mid-century modern and love the pomp and circumstance of tradition, I also like to get a little sassy from time to time.
 Here is where the Tipsy Tea Party at The Camby meets both sides of my personality.
 I had the opportunity to get a preview of the new offering this past Friday and y’all need to know about this!

-(*I was invited to attend a complimentary trip to Flagstaff in which my dining and accommodations were comped.
+(*I was invited to attend this event as a member of the media.
 As always, my opinions, remarks and recommdations are my own and not influenced in any way.
 It takes more than a few cocktails to make me compromise my morals and my dedication to you!
 Check out our Disclosure Policy for more information*)

 If you’ve visited The Camby you know that it’s a destination where you can expect the unexpected.
 From every corner of the property, you’ll find ideal backdrops for your selfies.
 From the restrooms to the elevator and everywhere in between you’ll find ample opportunities to impress your Insta followers.